 They aren’t harmed by fire, insects, rot, or mold, but cheap metal sheds usually rust.
 Buy a metal shed that is made of aluminum or alloy steel that is strong and won’t rust.

-• Weather Ready: This metal shed has a water-safe galvanized steel frame, which makes it great for year-round outdoor use.
-It also has a base, which enhances stability by itself or keeps the space clean and sealed as a floor with the help of some wood boards.
+- Weather Ready: This metal shed has a water-safe galvanized steel frame, which makes it great for year-round outdoor use.
+It also has a foundation kit, which enhances stability by itself or keeps the space clean and sealed as a floor with the help of some wood boards.

 Vinyl Sheds